Yghtso/DBlusBlus/docs/DEVELOPMENT.md

       tuple_layout.*
 ```

-Tests mirror these implemented ownership groups under `tests/common/` and `tests/storage/`, while
+Tests should mirror these responsibility groups under `tests/common/` and `tests/storage/`,
-cross-project smoke coverage remains at the test root.
+with cross-project smoke coverage at the test root.

-### Future expansion guidance
+### Subsystem expansion guidance

-As authorized milestones begin, new implemented subsystems should gain ownership-oriented modules
+When a subsystem is authorized for implementation, introduce ownership-oriented modules
-such as:
+according to its dependency boundary, such as:

 ```text
 storage/buffer/